Best Snorkeling Gear for Travel: Snorkeler’s Firsthand Review

 When you are snorkeling for hours, sunscreen alone is not going to cut it.

 Please wear sun-protective clothing.
-I have been using sun shirts from a company called Coolibar and love them!
+I have been using sun shirts and UPF50+ swim leggings from a company called Coolibar for many years.
+Love them!

 The clothing is comfortable, durable, and not super-compressive.
 Some sun shirts will feel like a corset, where you can barely breathe.